'96-hour' fire service shifts 'unlawful'

 The shifts can mean firefighters working 96 hours of continuous duty, with nights spent at their station.

-They were introduced at four Barnsley stations to cut costs by £1.6m a year.
+They were introduced at four stations to cut costs by £1.6m a year.

 The Fire Brigades Union took the case to the High Court and a judge has ruled the shift system breached EU Working Time Regulations.